 - Don’t leave any bags unattended at any time on the train because of the prevalence of pickpockets.

-- Take a spare a battery to keep your mobile phone charged as you may not get access to sockets.
+- Take a spare battery to keep your mobile phone charged as you may not have any access to sockets.
 (Remember an adaptor!)

-- If you have an early start/late arrival I would always advise to book accommodation near the station to make life a lot easier!!
+- If you have an early start/late arrival I would always advise booking accommodation near the station to make life a lot easier!!

 - Make sure you have travel insurance!

 - For more information about train lines and passes read more about European train travel in this guide.

 - More scenic train journeys to consider in Europe include – Bernina Express, Flam Railway in Norway and these train trips to take from London.